tutors-sdk/tutors-reference-manual/unit-1-getting-started/note-01-getting-started/note.md

 ### Publish to Vercel

 Create an account on [Vercel](https://vercel.com).
 Once logged in, create a new project.
-You will need to link the project to a github repo containind the tutors course.
+You will need to link the project to a github repo containing the tutors course.
 Include the following file in your courese:

 #### vercel.json